Les Ross: Back on daily

 Ross took over the Monday to Friday 1 to 4 pm slot from Danny Kelly on WM on Tuesday 10 April 2007.

-BBC WM's managing editor, Keith Beech, said: "Les Ross is one of the best-loved and most popular presenters there is.
-I'm excited about the prospect of hearing him every day here on BBC WM."

-In early 2009, the show went out from 2 to 4 pm on weekdays and has since left the station just after his 60th Birthday.
+In early 2009, the show went out from 2 to 4 pm on weekdays.

-On 7 December 2009, Les Ross returned to the airwaves when he became the presenter of the Big City Breakfast Show on Birmingham's Big City Radio 89.1.
+On 7 December 2009, Ross returned to the airwaves when he became the presenter of the Big City Breakfast Show on Birmingham's Big City Radio 89.1.
 He hosted his final show for the station on Friday 26 March 2010.
 He returned to the station on 10 February 2013 to front a Sunday afternoon show.

-In April 2015, Les Ross started broadcasting on Wolverhampton's 101.8 WCRFM: www.wcrfm.com.
-He currently presents a two-hour weekly Sixties show at Sunday lunchtime.
+In April 2015, Ross started broadcasting on Wolverhampton's 101.8 WCRFM.

-Boom Radio and WCR-FM
+Boom Radio and WCR FM

-In February 2021, a new, national station called Boom Radio was launched on DAB and online, catering to the 'boomer generation'.
-Les Ross currently presents a show on Sunday mornings between 10am and noon.

-Les also presents a Sixties show on WCR FM in Wolverhampton on Sundays 12-2pm.
+In February 2021, a new national station called Boom Radio was launched on DAB and online, catering to the 'boomer generation'.
+He originally hosted a Sunday morning show from 10am–12noon.
+He currently presents a show on Sunday afternoons between 4 and 6pm.
+Ross also presents a Sixties show on WCR FM in Wolverhampton on Sundays 12–2pm.

+In June 2023, Ross announced that he had been diagnosed with prostate cancer two years before, in July 2021.
+After a five-hour operation to have his prostate removed, in September 2021, he is now clear of the disease.

+Return to BRMB

+In August 2024, it was announced that Ross would return to BRMB, which had been relaunched in 2023, to present his weekday breakfast show, Les Ross in the Morning, from late September.
+He was also heard on BRMB on 4 September to celebrate the first anniversary of its relaunch.